 Good

-Rains begin to build but conditions remain viable for jungle expeditions.
-The forest erupts in new growth, flowering trees attract butterflies and hummingbirds, and migratory bird species return to swell Madidi's already staggering count past 1,254 documented species.
-Temperatures climb and humidity rises, but afternoon storms typically pass quickly.
-Macaw clay lick activity peaks as birds seek minerals to offset new fruit toxins.
-Lodge availability is excellent and prices are lower than peak dry season.
-A rewarding window for travelers comfortable with occasional downpours.
+Rains begin to build but conditions stay viable for jungle expeditions.
+The forest erupts in new growth, flowering trees draw butterflies and hummingbirds, and migratory birds return to push Madidi's list well past a thousand species.
+Temperatures climb and humidity rises, but afternoon storms usually pass quickly.
+Macaw clay-lick activity peaks as the birds seek minerals to offset the toxins in new fruit.
+Lodge availability is excellent and prices sit below the peak dry season, a rewarding window for travelers comfortable with the occasional downpour.

 Wet Season